6 Paint Projects You Might Tackle Solo

 DESIGN BY GABY GARGANO | PHOTOGRAPHY BY ALLYSON LUBOW

-You only make a first impression once, and a poorly painted house facade is not the way you want to do it.
 “Exteriors pose all sorts of logistical hurdles,” says Stewart, “from extreme heights to difficulty maneuvering around trees and shrubs.”
-Aside from the obvious safety concerns, you’ll want to make sure you’re using the highest-quality paint—along with hiring a pro who can handle the intricacies involved.
+Aside from the obvious safety concerns, you’ll want to make sure you’re using the highest-quality paint.

 Floors

-We love the idea of a painted floor in lieu of the standard wood plank or the colorful tile route.
-However, there are a lot of factors to take into account here, the type of paint and the surface you’ll be painting being two integral components.
-Considering the fact that you’ll be walking all over this project, you want to make sure that the work can withstand high traffic.
+There are a lot of factors to take into account when you’re painting a floor, most importantly the surface you’ll be painting—wood planks and tile will require different approaches.
+Considering the fact that you’ll be walking all over this project, you also want to make sure that the result can withstand high traffic.

 Ceilings